YanWittmann/menter-lang-docs/doc/guide/md/core_lang.md

 # Core language

+> content.description: Learn the syntax and principles of Menter, a core language for programming
+> content.keywords: core language, syntax, principles, programming, foldl, primitive types, documentation

 Let's start with a quick overview of the core language.
 The following chapters are made to make you familiar with the syntax and principles of Menter.